bsdev1/encrypted-app/README.md

    yarn dev
    ```

-7. Open your browser and visit [http://localhost:8080](http://localhost:8080) to view the LockGuard application.
+7. Open your browser and visit [http://localhost:8080](http://localhost:8080) to view the application.

 ## Deployment 🌐